mikedane/giraffeacademy.com/content/static-site-generators/jekyll/7-writing-drafts.md

 seo_title: "Writing Drafts | Jekyll | Mike Dane"
 subheader:
      greeting: Jekyll - Static Site Generator
      description: This course covers the basics of using Jekyll - Static Site Generator.
-Work your way through the videos and we'll teach you everything you need to know to create a professional and scalable website or blog!
+Work your way through the videos/articles and I'll teach you everything you need to know to create a professional and scalable website or blog!
 description: This tutorial covers how to use writing drafts in Jekyll -  Static Site Generator.
 author: Mike Dane
 image: writing-drafts.png